davideastmond/newsaggregator/readme.md

 - #### User accounts and log-ins:
   - users can create accounts.
-  - users can log-in and out of the system.
+  - users can log in and out of the system.
   - cookies are used to keep track of a user's log-in state.
   - relational database used to keep track of user accounts.
   - password hashing and validation.